 Overall, Experiment 2 provides no evidence for an influence of the number of response options on the scales, as seen in the very similar patterns on the well-formedness scale here and on the unique scale used in Experiment 1.
-Fronting-with-inversion sentences are on this scale preferred to both fronting and in-situ sentences, and this preference is modulated by context formality.
+On this scale, Fronting-with-inversion sentences are preferred to both fronting and in-situ sentences, and this preference is modulated by context formality.

-More importantly, this experiment provides evidence for a nuanced approach by participants to the concept of "acceptability".
-Well-formedness does not entail real language usage, and real language usage does not follow from well-formedness alone.
-The pattern on the first scale ("good/proper French") is close to that observed in a general acceptability task (i.e. Experiment 1) and closely reflects what can be found in a reference grammar for the language.
-However, this scale alone would miss participants' proficiency in selecting which variant would best suit a real-life context of interaction.
-This is more finely captured by the second scale ("suitability"), which participants seem to have rightly interpreted as "Would I, myself, use this sentence in this specific situation?".
+More importantly, this experiment provides evidence for a differentiated approach by participants to the concept of "acceptability".
+Well-formedness does not follow frequency of use in corpus data, and corpus frequency does not correlate with well-formedness alone.
+The pattern on the first scale ("good/proper French") is close to what can be observed in a general acceptability task (i.e. Experiment 1) and closely reflects what can be found in a reference grammar for the language.
+However, this scale alone would miss participants' ability in selecting which variant would best suit a "real-life" everyday context of interaction.
+This is more clearly captured by the second scale ("suitability"), which participants seem to have rightly interpreted as "Would I, myself, use this sentence in this specific situation?".

 Interestingly, the TYPEAGE interactions are reduced on the well-formedness scale.
-This could be construed as evidence that participants have a normative view of what proper French should be (with regards to partial interrogation at least, but most probably not only).
-These interactions are still present on the second scale, which would indicate that not all age groups deem all variants as "suitable" to a given context.
-While there is no evidence for a three-way interaction with the FORMALITY predictor in Experiment 2, this is still reminiscent of Thiberge, Badin, and Liégeois (2021)'s results, where different age groups use different variants in different contexts.
-Further exploration of what makes two contexts different, and of how different age groups define and interpret formality would be useful for future work.
+This could be construed as evidence that participants have a normative view of what proper French should be (with regards to wh- interrogation at least, but most probably not only).
+These interactions are still present on the second scale, which would indicate that not all age groups consider all variants as "suitable" to a given context.
+Although there is no evidence for a three-way interaction with the FORMALITY predictor in Experiment 2, this is still reminiscent of Thiberge, Badin, and Liégeois (2021)'s results, where different age groups use different variants in different contexts.
+Further exploration of what makes two contexts different and of how different age groups define and interpret formality would be useful for future work.

-4.3 A quick look at the "est-ce que" partial interrogatives (Experiment 3)
+4.4 A quick look at the "est-ce que" wh- interrogatives (Experiment 3)

-Experiment 2 gave a more fine-grained take on the acceptability of the three main variants available to French speakers to ask a partial question.
+Experiment 2 gave a more fine-grained take on the acceptability of the three main variants available to French speakers to ask a wh- question.
 Like Experiment 1 however, it ignored the fronting + ESK variant, where an est-ce que sequence is introduced between the fronted Wh-element and the Subject-Verb sequence.
 This variant is actually quite frequently used in everyday speech (about as much as the fronting-with-inversion variant in ESLO data for example).
 At the same time, it does not seem much more complex than simple fronting since it does not involve Verb-Subject inversion.
-We ran a third experiment on the basis of the paradigm applied in Experiment 2 (two different scales, one for well-formedness and one for suitability to a context, with written stimuli, however) to pinpoint how this variant compares to the others, by comparing it to in-situ and fronting-with-inversion sentences.
-The details of this experiment (participants, materials and detailed analyses) are presented in the Supplementary Materials, and for the sake of clarity we will only report the main results here to provide a more exhaustive picture of the alternation phenomenon with respect to interrogative variants in French.
+We conducted a third experiment on the basis of the paradigm applied in Experiment 2 (two different 11-point slider scales, one for well-formedness and one for suitability to a context, with written stimuli, however) to pinpoint how this variant compares to the others, by comparing it to in-situ and fronting-with-inversion sentences.
+The details of this experiment (participants, materials and detailed analyses) are presented in the Supplementary Materials, and for the sake of clarity, we will only report the main results here to provide a more exhaustive picture of the alternation phenomenon with respect to interrogative variants in French.